Composite images of Galois for elliptic curves over $\mathbf{Q}$ & Entanglement fields: Analysis of Rational Points --- Genus 3

 \subsubsection{Analysis of $X_{H_{124},\ref{G43}}(48)$}

-The modular curve $X\coloneqq X_{H_{124},G_4}(48)$ is the genus 3 non-hyperelliptic curve with affine equation
+The modular curve $X_{H_{124},\ref{G43}}(48)$ is the genus 3 non-hyperelliptic curve with affine equation

-It is clear that $X$ maps to the elliptic curve $E\colon y^3 = 2(x^2 + 4x + 2)^2$ with Mordell--Weil group $E(\mQ)\iso \mZ \oplus \ZZ{2}$.
+For simplicity, we denote the smooth projective compactification of this modular curve by $X$.
+We compute that $X$ maps to an elliptic curve $E$ with Mordell--Weil group $E(\mQ)\iso \mZ \oplus \ZZ{2}$.
 The existence of two torsion in $\Jac_X$ implies that $X$ admits an \'etale double cover.
 By \cite{bruin2008arithmetic}, a genus 3 non-hyperelliptic curve over $\mQ$ admits an \'etale double cover if and only if it admits a model of the form

 where $Q_1,Q_2,Q_3 \in \mQ[u,v,w]$ are quadratic forms.
 The canonical image of $X\subset \mP^2$ is the smooth plane quartic

 with determinantal decomposition

 From these, we construct a genus 5, unramified double cover $D_{\delta}$ by